×

 Introduction to hosted control planes

-Hosted control planes is available by using the multicluster engine for Kubernetes operator version 2.0 or later on the following platforms:
+Hosted control planes is available by using a supported version of multicluster engine for Kubernetes Operator on the following platforms:

 • Bare metal by using the Agent provider